Owning a rental property (or several) is a great way to make passive income. Andrew Carnegie once said:

 But before you go diving in, there are some things you should know about getting the best return.
 We will review some things to consider in our latest blog.

-How To Get The Best Return on A Rental Property in North Carolina & New Jersey
+How To Get The Best Return on A Rental Property in The USA

 Within each geographical area, are sub-markets.
 A home on one side of the street might rent for more than a home on the other side.
 Make sure you have a good understanding of what these sub-markets are doing real estate wise.
 What sub-markets are seeing the highest rents in your area?